-AmCham EU welcomes reforms to significant benchmarks such as Libor and Euribor to restore market confidence.
+AmCham EU welcomes reforms to significant benchmarks (such as Libor and Euribor) to restore market confidence.
 We support a targeted and specific scope for a European regulation on financial benchmarks that should be developed to reflect a consistent international approach.
 Clarity on scope as well as on the varying levels of regulatory requirements that apply to different types of benchmarks is critical for all stakeholders, including regulators.

-Any global benchmark must have a governance framework that is utterly impartial and has sophisticated scrutiny mechanisms with the ability to identify manipulation and the teeth to impose appropriate sanctions.
-As a first step, those involved in the governance must be free from conflict of interest and the structures and decision making process must be transparent and auditable.
+Any significant global benchmark must have an impartial governance framework in place and a scrutiny mechanism able to identify manipulation.
+As a first step, those involved in the governance must be free from conflict of interest and the structures and decision-making process must be transparent and auditable.
 The governance, scrutiny and enforcement regimes for a global benchmark must satisfy regulators globally.

 Where a benchmark sponsor or participant is already being regulated by a financial regulator, then that regulator should oversee the implementation of the standards in a manner that reflects the significance of the benchmark being regulated.
-The level of regulation of benchmarks should also remain proportional to their relative importance to the financial system and any framework must be carefully calibrated1.
-In addition, it is important to take account of the distinction between key public benchmarks, that are primarily used for purposes of pricing a broad range of financial instruments or contracts, and benchmarks in the broader sense (including proprietary indices).
+The level of regulation of benchmarks should also remain proportional to their relative importance to the financial system and any framework must be carefully calibrated.
+In addition, it is important to take account of the distinction between key critical benchmarks that are primarily used for purposes of pricing a broad range of financial instruments or contracts and benchmarks in the broader sense (including proprietary indices).
 In short, not all indices should be regarded as "public goods" and this should be reflected in the design of the regulation.

-AmCham EU is also concerned about maintaining the freedom of the press and the right to freedom of expression.
-The European Commission's proposal does refer to those key principles in the explanatory memorandum, but there are no specific safeguards in the articles of the proposal that guarantee that media activities remain outside the scope of the Regulation.
-Compromising editorial freedom may not only endanger a democratic and a fundamental constitutional right; the potential regulation of media sources could also bring to an end the publication of prices and some financial data reporting.
-This would negatively impact the European Commission's drive towards increased transparency in financial markets.
+AmCham EU supports establishing trust in benchmarks through a targeted regulation.
+Nevertheless, we are concerned about maintaining the freedom of the press and the right to freedom of expression.
+The European Commission's proposal does refer to those key principles in the explanatory memorandum, however we think that mentioning of the freedom of expression in the recitals would guarantee that media activities remain outside the scope of the Regulation.
+This is important as the potential regulation of media sources could also bring to an end the publication of prices and some financial data reporting, which would negatively impact increased transparency in financial markets.